 Most types of mushrooms are not toxic when eaten.
 There are over 100,000 known mushroom species and less than 0.1% of them are known to be toxic.
-Accidental poisonings can occur but they usually do not result in serious complications, especially if a small amount was consumed.
+Accidental poisonings can occur, but they usually do not result in serious complications, especially when consuming a small amount.

 If you’re thinking of gathering wild mushrooms for a meal, don’t do it.
 This can lead to a more concerning situation of eating food prepared with wild mushrooms that you think are edible but turn out to be poisonous.

 In rare cases, some mushroom poisonings can cause fatal liver and kidney damage.
 The “death cap” (Amanita phalloides), “destroying angel” (Amanita bisporigera) and “deadly webcap” (Cortinarius gentilis) mushrooms are most likely to have these harmful effects.